AhmedMohamedZein/Image-Processing-API/README.md

 - The file that contains the tests is `./src/test/` and for resize images end point `./src/test/imageSpec.ts`.

-- The `/api/image` was tested for non-valid queries, non-existing images, check chaching in the `./thumb` folder and the status codes.
+- The `/api/image` was tested for non-valid queries, non-existing images, check caching in the `./thumb` folder and the status codes.